 In this article

 Dry January started as a public health campaign in the U.K. in 2014.
-The recent one had 6.5 million participants.1
+It has become popular in many countries, particularly the U.S.

 In a survey of 15,000 Americans from December 2020, 15% said they would participate in the 2021 Dry January.
-This figure is higher than the 10% from the previous year.2
+This figure is higher than the 10% from the previous year.2 The recent one had 9 million participants.1